-Guest Post from Dr. Felice Gersh
+Guest post by Dr. Felice Gersh

 Just thinking “acne” makes my stomach churn….it is one of the most hated of all the PCOS symptoms.
 Acne affects a large percentage of women with PCOS and is something you simply cannot ignore.
 It stares at you with every glance at your reflection.
 I am fully aware of the pain experienced by those with acne; I suffered for the much of my adult life with it.